onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ## Uploading data

-A new, empty space welcomes users with the following screen:
+A new, empty space welcomes you with the following screen:

 ![View of empty data space](../../images/user-guide/web-file-browser/uploading-empty.png#screenshot)

-New files can be uploaded using the **upload** button or dragging and dropping them in the file browser area.
-While the data is being uploaded, a progress panel appears in the bottom-right corner of the screen.
-It is possible to upload multiple files at once or add more files during an ongoing upload.
+To upload new files, use the **upload** button or drag and drop them into the file browser area.
+While the data is being uploaded, a progress panel will appear in the bottom-right corner of your screen.
+You can upload multiple files simultaneously or add more files while an upload is in progress.

 ![Uploading files to an empty directory](../../images/user-guide/web-file-browser/uploading-upload.png#screenshot)

 After any upload is started, the **UPLOADS** tab will appear in the main menu sidebar, providing detailed view of all uploads that have been done in the current browser tab.
-The information can be viewed in a summarized form or per the target provider.
+View the information in a summarized form or per the target provider.

 ![Upload tab](../../images/user-guide/web-file-browser/uploading-tab.png#screenshot)